Image of the Raspberry Pi 5

 Raspberry Pi 5 Desktop Mini PC: Music Player

 Linux offers a wide array of music players.
-Our current recommended open source music players are Tauon, fooyin, and musikcube.
+Our current recommended open source music players are fooyin, Tauon, and musikcube.
 The first two sport a graphical user interface, the latter is a terminal-based affair.
 All three are superb music players offering all the essentials you want from a music player such as gapless playback, support for a wide range of audio formats (including FLAC), playlists, and much more.

 None of these music players are available from Raspberry Pi OS’s package manager.
+All testing is with the latest version of Raspberry Pi OS which is based on Debian 13.

 Tauon